 For each WUR non-AP STA that requests WUR power management service from an associated WUR AP, the WUR AP shall maintain a WUR status that indicates whether the WUR non-AP STA is in WUR mode or WUR mode suspend.
 If a WUR non-AP STA is in WUR mode, then:

+A WUR AP shall schedule a WUR Wake-up frame for transmission to the WUR non-AP STA to notify the WUR non-AP STA that the WUR AP intends to have operation with the WUR non-AP STA as described in 30.8.2 (WUR AP operation) and 30.8.3 (WUR non-AP STA operation) if the WUR non-AP STA is in the doze state.(#2055)

 The WUR AP may send a WUR Wake-up frame to the WUR non-AP STA in the WUR duty cycle schedule agreed between the WUR AP and the WUR non-AP STA if the WUR non-AP STA is in the doze state.